tosdr/tosback-versions/adobe/Privacy Policy.md

 ### What information is collected by companies using Adobe Experience Cloud solutions?

 Adobe Experience Cloud solutions help our business customers personalize and improve the performance of their websites, apps, and marketing messages.
-For example, these customers may use Adobe Experience Cloud solutions to collect and analyze information about how you use their websites ([learn more](https://www.adobe.com/privacy/experience-cloud.html)).
-The information collected is stored on our computers for use by these business customers.
+For example, these customers may use Adobe Experience Cloud solutions to collect and analyze information about how individuals use their websites ([learn more](https://www.adobe.com/privacy/experience-cloud.html)).
+The information collected is stored in our services on behalf of and for use by these business customers.

 ### How long does Adobe retain my information?

-When you register for an Adobe ID account, we process and keep most personal information we have about you for as long as you are an active user of our products, services or apps.
+When you register for an account and create an Adobe ID, we process and keep most personal information we have about you for as long as you are an active user of our products, services or apps.
 When you close your account, we begin deleting certain personal information that we no longer have a business reason to retain, such as your hashed password and your tokenized payment account data.
 However, we typically retain personal information related to our contract and business transactions with you for seven years after your last interaction with us.

 Where we process personal information for marketing purposes or with your consent, we process the information until you ask us to stop and for a short period after this (to allow us to implement your requests).
 We also keep a permanent record of the fact that you have asked us not to send you direct marketing or to process your information so that we can respect your request in future.

 ### Will this privacy policy change?

-Occasionally, we may change this privacy policy (or other documents in the Adobe Privacy Center) to allow Adobe to accommodate new technologies, industry practices, regulatory requirements or for other purposes.
+Occasionally, we may update this privacy policy (or other documents in the Adobe Privacy Center) to allow Adobe to accommodate new technologies, industry practices, regulatory requirements or for other purposes.
 If we do, we will change the "last updated" date at the top of this policy and the revised policy will be posted to this page so that you are aware of the information we collect, how we use it, and under what circumstances we may disclose it.
 We encourage you to periodically review the [Adobe Privacy Center](https://www.adobe.com/privacy.html) for the latest information on our privacy practices.
 Under certain circumstances (for example with certain material changes) we will provide notice to you of these changes and, where required by applicable law, we will obtain your consent.
 Notice may be by email to you, by posting a notice of such changes on our apps and websites, or by other means consistent with applicable law.

 ### Who can I contact with questions or concerns?